SEN Report

 Dorin Park School is a local authority maintained special school and all places are allocated via Cheshire West and Chester.

-All students attending Dorin Park have a Statement of SEN or Education, Health and Care Plan, detailing complex needs, physical difficulties and/or medical needs and a range of additional difficulties.
+All students attending the main school site have an Education, Health and Care Plan detailing complex needs, physical difficulties and/or medical needs and a range of additional difficulties.

 Our students typically have a range of physical, medical and communication needs with associated learning difficulties or global developmental delay.
 Some of our students have hearing and visual impairments.
 Nearly all of our students have some additional communication need related to their learning difficulty.
 Many are verbal, some non-verbal and in the case of some of our youngest children, some are pre-verbal.